Kedar-V/IDS-706-DataEngineering/README.md

 # Hello Python

 This repository contains Python functions demonstrating basic greetings, addition, and a self-introduction.
-The code is structured for learning purposes in the **Data Engineering Systems (IDS 706)** course.

 ---

 ## Files